HussainAther/philosophy/causality/emergence.md

 level L. It is crucial that such stability conditions cannot be specified without knowledge about the context at level H. In this sense the context yields a top-down constraint, or downward confinement (sometimes misleadingly called downward causation).

+The notion of stability induced by context is of paramount significance for contextual emergence.
+Roughly speaking, stability refers to the fact that some system is robust under (small) perturbations - for instance, if (small) perturbations of a homeostatic or equilibrium state are damped out by the dynamics, so that the initial state is (asymptotically) retained.
+The more complicated notion of a stable partition of a state space is based on the idea of coarse-grained states, i.e. cells of a partition whose boundaries are (approximately) maintained under the dynamics.